Phil Mushnick

 Phil Mushnick (born May 15, 1952) is a sports columnist for the New York Post.
 Over his career he has served as a beat reporter for the New York Cosmos, New Jersey Nets, and New York Rangers.
 Since 1982, he has been the Post’s sports television and radio columnist.
 Mushnick is known for his scathing commentary and columns.

 Career

 Mushnick graduated from Waynesburg College in Pennsylvania with an English degree.
 In October 1973 he was hired as a copy boy for the New York Post before being promoted to writer.

+In 1977 he began covering the New York Cosmos and their star player Pele.

+According to the Post, he has a "no-holds-barred" style of commentary.
+Since 1982, he has been the newspaper's media columnist.
+His articles frequently focus on sports coverage on both television and radio, as well as social media.
+He has written about the changing media landscape, including the transition from local media to corporate conglomerates, sports leagues' moving games to various streaming services, the growing mainstream acceptance of gambling in sports, and the inability of fans to afford tickets to the biggest games.

+He has attacked baseball players for their on-field actions including bat flips, celebrations, and the role he claims the media landscape has played in causing kids to adopt "showboating" practices that lead to an officials shortage in youth sports leagues.

+While his columns usually feature a critique of some aspect of sports, he has also written articles that have taken the side of the fans in disputes with the major sports leagues; he has written articles sympathetic to fans forced to pay for a variety of streaming platforms to watch games.

+He currently writes "Equal Time", a column that focuses on the relationship between sports and electronic media such as websites and social media.

+Awards and honors

+Mushnick has won the New York State Sportswriter of the Year award six times in his career, including 1999 and 2007.

 Feuds

 A 1998 feature called Mushnick a "roving moralist" and "self-appointed watchdog."
 His work features a running theme that broadcasters should serve the event they are calling rather than themselves.
 Many of his targets (see below) have been called out repeatedly for violating this ethic.